X1Aaron/lxq/README.md

 # LXQ

 * Setups LXD and creates a container with NGINX as a reserve proxy.
-* Uses certbot to get Let's Encrypt certificates
+* Uses certbot to get Let's Encrypt certificates for each app
 * Allows you to easily install apps nextcloud, rocketchat, etc.
-* All apps work for HTTPS
+* All apps are HTTPS

 ## Install